Affiliate Marketing Traffic Sources: The Definitive Beginners Guide

-Understanding and then choosing which traffic sources to use to promote CPA (cost-per-action) offers can be overwhelming.
-There’s more ways than ever for affiliates to acquire traffic, but it’d be both impossible and nonsensical to try them all.
+Understanding and choosing which traffic sources to use to promote CPA (cost-per-action) affiliate offers can be overwhelming.
+It does not help that there are more ways than ever for affiliates to acquire traffic.

 When we say one, we do mean one.

-If your goal is to soon start promoting your first offer as an affiliate at MaxBounty, we highly suggest that you choose just ONE traffic source after you’ve read through this guide and have completed any additional research.
+If your goal is to start promoting your first offer as an affiliate at MaxBounty in the near future, we highly suggest that you choose just a single traffic source.

-There are hundreds of traffic sources available to affiliates.
-However, most can be categorized into several types.
+Although there are hundreds of traffic sources available to affiliates, most can be classified into less than a dozen types.